scriptrdotio/howto/architecture/security.md

 - Json Web Tokens.

 ## Authorizations
-Scriptr.io handles authorisations via Access Control Lists (ACL) at two levels:
+Scriptr.io handles authorisations via **Access Control Lists** (ACL) at two levels:
 - scripts (manage permissions on the execution of the logic in the scripts)
-- data (manage permissions on your data, at the field level)
+- documents (manage permissions on your data, at the field level)

+ACLs are list of users, devices, groups and roles that are authorized on a given resource (script or data).
+Users, devices, groups and roles that are not part of the ACL of a given script, document or document field will get no access to this resource.

 ## Roles and Groups

+### Roles
+Applications can leverage predefined roles:
+- scriptr: refers to the owner of the application,
+- authenticated-users: refers to all non suspended users and devices in the directory